 Histopathology, radiology, genomic information, and Electronic Health Records (EHR) provide multi-scale views of tumor morphology, molecular profile, and patient health status~\cite{Captier2025Integration}.
-Histopathology, obtained from digital Whole Slide Images (WSI), remains the diagnostic gold standard, offering high-resolution insight into microscopic morphology.
-Beyond diagnosis, it holds significant prognostic value by revealing the tumor microenvironment and immune infiltration patterns, which are key determinants of survival.
-Yet, because biopsies are invasive and focal, they often fail to capture the full spatial heterogeneity of the tumor~\cite{PATHOLOGY_CANCER}.
-Radiological imaging, primarily Computed Tomography (CT), provides a macroscopic and non-invasive view of the entire tumor burden.
-However, while it overcomes the sampling bias of biopsies, radiological assessment remains susceptible to subjective qualitative interpretation and provides limited prognostic signal when used in isolation to predict disease outcome~\cite{paverd2024radiology}.
-Genomic information, derived from molecular sequencing, characterizes the tumor's underlying genetic landscape.
-By identifying specific oncogenic drivers and mutations, it offers critical predictive biomarkers for targeted therapy, although it does not reflect the physical characterization of the tumor.
+Histopathology, obtained from digitalized whole slide images (WSI) of the biopsy examination, remains the gold standard for diagnosis, providing high-resolution insight into the microscopic morphology of pathological tissue.
+This examination holds significant prognostic value by revealing the tumor microenvironment and immune infiltration patterns, which are key determinants for survival.
+Yet, due to the invasive and focal nature of biopsies, they frequently fail to capture the complete spatial variability of the tumor.~\cite{PATHOLOGY_CANCER}.
+Radiological imaging provides a non-invasive, macroscopic view of the entire tumour burden.
+In NSCLC, this role is primarily fulfilled by computed tomography (CT).
+Although CT scans overcome the spatially localized and invasive nature of biopsies, they provide a limited survival signal when used in isolation to predict disease outcome~\cite{paverd2024radiology}.
+Molecular sequencing provides genomic information that characterizes the tumour's underlying genetic landscape.
+Although the identification of oncogenic drivers and mutations yields critical predictive biomarkers for targeted therapy, genomics alone does not capture the physical properties of the pathology.
 Finally, EHRs aggregate the essential patients' clinical context, ranging from physiological parameters and comorbidities to treatment history, into structured tabular data.
 These clinical variables are indispensable for linking biological findings to actual survival outcomes and monitoring disease progression~\cite{COMBINE_MOLECULAR_IMAGING_CLINICAL, RT_comparison}.
 To enable robust modeling and harmonization across patients, a common practice is to process EHR data, aggregating key physiological variables, comorbidities, and treatment history, uniforming them into structured tabular formats. \bb